aarron-lee/legion-go-tricks/README.md

 These functions are not working out of the box, but have workarounds

 - Steam/QAM Buttons/Rear back buttons - all buttons can be used in Steam via Dualsense Edge Virtual/Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM).
-  - note that Bazzite and Nobara now ship with hhd, which enables all buttons + gyro to work ootb.
+  - note that Bazzite ships with hhd, which enables all buttons + gyro to work ootb.
-- Gyro - uses the same fix as buttons fix
+  - Nobara ships InputPlumber, which is an alternative to hhd
-  - Gyro performance is best with hhd Dualsense Edge Emulator
+- Gyro - uses the same fix as buttons fix (emulate Dualsense or Steam Controller via hhd or inputplumber)
 - Trackpad - this hardware previously already worked, but was not usable in steam input.
   - With the latest version of the PS5 Dualsense edge emulators, it is now usable in steam input.
 [Video Demo here](https://www.youtube.com/watch?v=RuSboPkZob4)
 - TDP - requires using either hhd or decky plugins